Closing a Home Sale

 The most important contingency is usually the financing contingency.
 This makes the deal contingent on the buyer’s ability to obtain financing for most, if not all, of the sales price.
 This is required because the buyer usually has to find a house to buy and agree on the essential terms of the deal with the seller before it can approach a lender for financing.
 Rarely does the buyer already have all the money needed for the deal.
 No money, no deal, right?

-Sometimes a contingency is also included that requires the buyer to first sell its home before being required to purchase the seller’s home.
+Sometimes a contingency is also included that requires the buyer to first sell their home before being required to purchase the seller’s home.

 This happens when the buyer’s home is on the market and the money received from selling it is going to be used to help purchase the buyer’s new home.